Course details

 Leeds Trinity University is committed to recruiting students with talent and potential and who we feel will benefit greatly from their academic and non-academic experiences here.
 We treat every application on its own merits; we value highly the experience you illustrate in your personal statement.

-• You will need to be employed for a minimum of 30 hours per week in a relevant role and have the support of your employer.
+- Be employed for a minimum of 30 hours per week in a relevant role and have the support of their employer

-Once a completed evidence pack is received applicants will undertake an initial assessment interview with the programme lead to establish their suitability for the apprenticeship.
+Once a completed evidence pack is received applicants will undertake an initial assessment interview and skills scan with the programme lead to establish their suitability for the apprenticeship.

 Support